learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 You arrive at [gmail.com](http://mail.google.com).
 You submit your username and password.
 Google's servers check to see if your credentials are correct.
 If they are, Google's servers issue a cookie to your browser.
-If you visit another page on gmail, or anywhere on google.com for that matter, your browser will show the cookie to the server.
+If you visit another page on gmail — or anywhere on google.com for that matter — your browser will show the cookie to the server.
 The server verifies this cookie, and lets you load your inbox.

 The term we use to describe this process is **authentication**.
 When we talk about authentication in our applications, we are describing how our application